Satoru-PriChan/PriLingo/README.txt

-This project is that I am now trying to create Android app where people can learn foreign languages by vocabulary relating Pretty Series(PriPara, PriChan, etc) presented in.
+This project is that I am now trying to create Android app which people can learn foreign languages by vocabulary relating Pretty Series(PriPara, PriChan, etc) presented in.